506th Expeditionary Air Refueling Squadron

-The 506th Air Refueling Squadron is an inactive United States Air Force unit.
-It was last assigned to the 42d Air Division at Bergstrom Air Force Base, Texas where it was inactivated on 1 July 1957 and its personnel and equipment transferred to the 92d Air Refueling Squadron.
+The 506th Expeditionary Air Refueling Squadron is a provisional United States Air Force unit, assigned to Air Mobility Command to activate or inactivate as needed.
+Most recently, it has been active at Andersen Air Force Base, Guam as the operational unit for deployed air refueling units.
+It was last active as a regular unit at Bergstrom Air Force Base, Texas where it was inactivated on 1 July 1957 and its personnel and equipment transferred to another squadron.

-The Squadron was first activated as the 406th Fighter Squadron in 1943, one of the original squadrons of the 371st Fighter Group.
-The squadron saw combat in the European theater of World War II before being inactivated in 1945, earning a Distinguished Unit Citation for its attacks in March 1945 that contributed to the defeat of Axis forces in southern Germany.
+The squadron was first activated as the 406th Fighter Squadron in 1943, one of the original squadrons of the 371st Fighter Group.
+The squadron saw combat in the European Theater of Operations before being inactivated in 1945, earning a Distinguished Unit Citation for its attacks in March 1945 that contributed to the defeat of Axis forces in southern Germany.

 The 506th Air Refueling Squadron was established in 1953 by Strategic Air Command (SAC) at Dow Air Force Base, Maine and equipped with rigid flying boom KB-29P Superfortress tankers.
-The squadron mission was to provide in-flight refueling for its parent wing and other USAF units.
-It moved to Bergstrom in 1955 and was inactivated there when SAC transferred its fighter force to Tactical Air Command.
+The squadron mission was to provide air refueling for its parent wing and other USAF units.
+It moved to Bergstrom Air Force Base, Texas in 1955 and was inactivated there in July 1957 when SAC transferred its fighter force to Tactical Air Command.

 History

 World War II

-The 406th Fighter Squadron was activated ar Richmond Army Air Base, Virginia in the summer of 1943 as one of the three original squadrons of the 371st Fighter Group.
+The 406th Fighter Squadron was activated at Richmond Army Air Base, Virginia in the summer of 1943 as one of the three original squadrons of the 371st Fighter Group.
 The squadron trained in the northeastern United States with Republic P-47 Thunderbolts under First Air Force before moving overseas in the spring of 1944.

 Upon arriving in England, the squadron became an element of Ninth Air Force at Bisterne Close, England.
 The squadron's first combat operation was a fighter sweep over Occupied France.
 Prior to Operation Overlord, the invasion of Normandy, the 406th flew fighter sweeps, dive bombing and escort missions.

 On D-Day the 406th patrolled the beachhead. attacking railroads, trains, vehicles. gun emplacements and other targets.
 Soon after the invasion, the squadron moved to France and participated in the air interdiction that preceded the Allied breakout at St Lo in late July and supported the following drive across northern France.
 It continued to operate in northeastern France and southwestern Germany through the winter of 1945, attacking storage dumps, marshalling yard, factories, bridges, roads, and vehicles.
 In December 1944 it provided close air support for ground forces engaged in the Battle of the Bulge.

 The squadron was awarded a Distinguished Unit Citation for its attacks between 15 and 21 March 1945 that contributed to the defeat of Axis forces in southern Germany.
 It continued combat operations until the Surrender of Germany in May.
 The squadron remained with the occupation forces in Germany until October 1945 when it returned to the United States and was inactivated.